nordbynick/Homework12_Solidity_NN/README.md

 A solidity contract is a collection of code and data that lives on the blockchain.
 In this scenario, we used Remix to write and deploy the contract, along with Ganache & MetaMask to help store our ethereum and manage the keys.

-This particular contract works by taking a specificed amount from one address, splitting it into three, and dispersing those amounts equally amongst three designated addresses.
+This particular contract works by taking a specificed amount of eth from one address, splitting it into three, and dispersing those amounts equally amongst three designated addresses.

 *Question 2: What is the motivation?*